AleDouglas/SwitchSetup/readme.md

 You can use Docker Image

-The current version of the project is 1.3, which is considered the most stable and reliable release available.
+The current version of the project is 1.4, which is considered the most stable and reliable release available.
 This version has undergone extensive testing and debugging to ensure a high level of stability and performance.

 ```
-docker pull xandouglas/switchsetup:v1.3
+docker pull xandouglas/switchsetup:v1.4
-docker run -p 8000:8000 --name switchsetup -d xandouglas/switchsetup:v1.3
+docker run -p 8000:8000 --name switchsetup -d xandouglas/switchsetup:v1.4
+If dont work:
+sudo docker run -p 8000:8000 xandouglas/switchsetup:latest
 ```

 After creating the image, use for login: